Regional Certifying Body

 - The position is a genuine full time position.

 For more information regarding the skilled migration schemes please visit the Department of Immigration and Citizenship (DIAC) website.

-The following information is sent to Mount Isa Chamber of Commerce (Checklist Here)
+The following information is sent to Commerce North West (Checklist Here)

 - Form 1404.
 Forms are available on the DIAC website.